lorenzonotaro/lncpu/lnc/readme.md

 - if the callee doesn't require any 2-byte parameters, the first 4 parameters are passed in `RA`, `RB`, `RC` and `RD`; the remaining parameters are passed on the stack.
 - if the callee requires a 2-byte parameter, such parameter is passed in `RC:RD`; `RA` and `RB` are used for the first two 1-byte parameters, while the remaining parameters are passed on the stack.

+In case any parameters are passed on the stack, the *callee* is responsible for clearing the stack (including its parameters) before returning.
+This can be easily done by using the `ret <stack size>` instruction, specifying the number of bytes to pop from the stack after the function returns.

 #### Return values
 If the function returns a 1-byte value, it is returned in the `RB` register.
 If the function returns a 2-byte value, it is returned in the `RC:RD` registers.